 4. ALOISA. (al-oh-EE-sah) Aloisa has several things going for it: It starts with A, which is nearly a guarantee of appeal these days; it’s super-feminine; it’s a grownup name and it’s also a distinctive spin on up-and-coming choices like Eloise.

 Not ready to go all the way to Aloisa?
 Try LOUISA.

 5. CRESSIDA.
 (KRESS-ih-dah) If you’re an English buff, you might remember this name from Shakespeare’s Troilus and Cressida, which is laden with Greek mythological characters.
 Cressida is the love interest of Troilus during the Trojan War, but she plays hard-to-get.
 (Hey, we like a girl with standards.)
 Besides its literary cache, the name is also a chic stand-in for the always popular Jessica.

-2. HAMISH.
-(HAY-mish) Hamish is a Scottish name popular in Britain but nearly unheard of here where it feels kind of exotic, but stable and well-grounded.
+1. HAMISH.
+(HAY-mish) Hamish is a Scottish name popular in Britain but nearly unheard of here (at least, among those who aren't The Hunger Games fans), where it feels kind of exotic but stable and well-grounded.

-3. ADLAI.
+2. ADLAI.
 (AD-lye) Any history nerds in the house?
-Adlai is a long neglected Old Testament name very closely connected with defeated 1950s presidential candidate Stevenson.
-But maybe now that the Democrats are back…
+Adlai is a long neglected Old Testament name and in Hebrew means "refuge."
+(It's also connected with defeated 1950s presidential candidate Stevenson, but they, that was way back in the day).

 5. CASSIAN.
 (KASH-an) We saved the best for last.
 Cassian has evolved from a Latin clan name to an Irish saint’s name, which translates as curly-headed.
 Even if your little tyke doesn’t have ringlets, this name starts with a C for cool and is ready for import.